 Speaking of gold colors, what was once a predominantly yellow gold jewelry market has evolved through various colors and now we’re seeing a massive boom in rose gold jewelry.
 Is rose gold the new gold?
 Is white gold less pure than yellow gold?
 Is yellow gold outdated?

 No doubt, you’ve got questions.
 Fortunately, we’ve got answers!
 Truth is, there’s a lot to consider when buying gold jewelry, especially when it comes to choosing the perfect color.

 Before you invest in fine gold jewelry, there are factors you’ll want to consider.
 For example, which is more durable and which requires long-term maintenance?
 What’s the difference between rose gold, white gold and Black Hills Gold?

 For starters, yellow gold is the only pure form of gold, but each of these gold colors contains yellow gold.
 Depending on the gold karatage, alloy metals are used to strengthen gold as it’s simply too soft on its own.
-Which means that any gold jewelry that is not yellow gold contains alloys which change its color and properties.
+This means any gold jewelry that is not yellow gold contains alloys that change its color and properties.

 Allow us to elaborate by explaining the key features of rose gold, white gold and Black Hills Gold.
 First up...

 You know and love it, right?
 How could you not?
 It’s pink!
 Ok, back to the subject at hand: what is rose gold?
 Well, rose gold is simply yellow gold that’s been mixed with a copper and nickel alloy to create that romantic rosy hue.
 You may notice that some rose gold jewelry pieces are more brightly pink and others are more deep, almost reddish?
 The color of the rose gold piece ultimately correlates to how much nickel and copper are used in the alloy.
 For instance, the more nickel, the redder the rose gold will appear.